-Distance: 162 miles (260 km)
+- Distance: 162 miles (260 km)

 The landscape up here has a bleak and barren beauty to it—the kind of place that feels as if it’s at the end of the world.
-A stop in Ásbyrgi Canyon, a vast two-mile-long expanse filled with birch trees, will add to the otherworldly nature of your adventure, and the waterfall at the Jökulsárgljúfur canyon is a thundering sight.
+A stop in Ásbyrgi Canyon, a vast two-mile-long expanse filled with birch trees, will add to the otherworldly nature of the adventure, and the waterfall at the Jökulsárgljúfur canyon is a thundering sight.
 Mývatn marks the end of the route with a hive of geothermal activity—perfect for soaking in after a long drive.
 Spend the night at Hótel Laxá.

 Find out more about driving Northeastern Iceland’s Diamond Circle.

-Distance: 68 miles (110 km)
+- Distance: 68 miles (110 km)

-End: Cortina d’Ampezzo
+- End: Cortina d’Ampezzo

-Distance: 143 miles (230 km)
+- Distance: 143 miles (230 km)

-Don’t miss the sensational views of the mountains at Reinehalsen, and try your hand at cod fishing—the industry this region is famous for—at the likes of Svolvær or Henningsvær.
+Don’t miss the sensational views of the mountains at Reinehalsen, and try cod fishing—the industry this region is famous for—at the likes of Svolvær or Henningsvær.
 There are a variety of things to do on the trip—thrilling RIB boat tours to enjoy, sea kayaks to rent, or for the brave, snorkeling excursions in the chilly Arctic waters.

-Distance: 120 miles (190 km)
+- Distance: 120 miles (190 km)

 There are countless châteaux to explore, but make time for overnight stops at Domaine de la Tortinière, a 300-year-old castle on a leafy estate, and the Belle Époque Château d’Artigny, which was built by a famous French perfumer in the early 20th century.

-Distance: 71 miles (115 km)
+- Distance: 71 miles (115 km)

-End: St. Davids
+- End: St. Davids